axelvaldez/radical-companies/_posts/radical-model/2023-03-28-getting-radical-a-new-system-for-creating-wealth-and-meaning.markdown

     <th>Profits, Wages</th>
     <td>
      <ul>
-      <li>Onwers have rights to all the wealth the business creates.</li>
+      <li>Owners have rights to all the wealth the business creates.</li>
       <li>Everybody else gets paid a wage, not realated to profits.</li>
      </ul>
     </td>